manujelko/gowtf/README.md

 ### Optional Fields

 - `depends_on`: List of task names that must complete before this task runs
+- `branch`: Set to `true` to mark this as a branching task.
+Branching tasks output task names to stdout to determine which downstream tasks execute.
+Branching tasks cannot have conditions.
-- `condition`: Condition to evaluate before running:
+- `condition`: Trigger rule to evaluate before running (also called "trigger rules"):
   - `all_upstream.success`: All dependencies succeeded
-  - `any_upstream.success`: At least one dependency succeeded
+  - `any_upstream.success`: At least one dependency succeeded (ignores skipped tasks)
+  - `all_done`: All dependencies are in terminal state (success, failed, or skipped)
+  - `none_failed`: No dependencies failed (success or skipped are OK)
+  - `all_success_or_skipped`: All dependencies either succeeded or were skipped
   - `any_upstream.failed`: At least one dependency failed
   - `task_name.success`: Specific task succeeded
   - `task_name.failed`: Specific task failed